-Nigerian army frees 1,000 Boko Haram captives
+Nigerian army says it has freed 1,000 Boko Haram captives

 Boko Haram has kidnapped more than 1,000 children in Nigeria since 2013 according to a new report.
 The group sparked global outrage after its militants seized 276 girls from a boarding school in Chibok town in Borno state in 2014.

 Some of those girls were freed last year following negotiations between the Nigerian government and Boko Haram.
-CNN could not immediately confirm if the remaining Chibok girls were among those freed in the latest operation.
+CNN has not been able to confirm whether the remaining Chibok girls were among those freed in the latest operation.

 Last month, the Nigerian government said a disagreement between members of the terror group had caused a breakdown in negotiation talks for the release of the remaining schoolgirls.